-Commercial hunting is hunting for the purpose of selling any part of the harvested game animal.
+Commercial hunting is hunting for the purpose of selling any part of the harvested or captured game animal.

 You need to apply for a General commercial licence (G-commercial) if you want to hunt deer and other game animals on private land and then sell any part of the animal harvested.